 Discover what to do in Tel Aviv so you can fill your itinerary with the top Tel Aviv attractions and more.

-Join the Jaffa free walking tour
+Jaffa free walking tour

 Old Jaffa was originally its own city until Tel Aviv grew in size and quite literally took over Jaffa which is now considered apart of Tel Aviv.
 It’s perhaps the most beautiful and one of the places to visit in Tel Aviv because of its charming old buildings, winding alleyways and shops.